fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 `.startPoint(inNumber)`

-This will define the start point within the given sprite, starting from the left of the sprite.
+Defines the start point within the given sprite, starting from the left of the sprite.

 An example would be a given number of `200` - means that the sprite will consider 200 pixels into the sprite as the 'anchor point'.